britneysaw/sg-carpark-map/README.md

 # Singapore Carpark Availability Map

-This project creates a map of carpark availability across Singapore, using data from LTA DataMall and the OneMap API.
+This project utilizes data from LTA DataMall and the OneMap APi to create a map of Singapore showing carpark availability.

 ## Features